Skip to content

 1. Use Meaningful Names: Name your service resources based on their function (e.g., webapp, api, dashboard)

-2. Consistent Schemes: Use HTTPS for production services when certificates are properly configured
+2. Consistent Schemes: Use HTTPS for services when certificates are properly configured

 3. Path Configuration: Use the path field to route to specific application paths